Home

 Why I Started This Site

 Hi, I’m Ollie Stern.
 I live across the street from Pacific Elementary, and I go to Mira Costa High School, where I run the Real Estate Club.
 My mom is a public school teacher right here in Manhattan Beach.
-We’re lucky—we live in the city where she teaches.
+We’re lucky because we live in the city where she teaches.
 But most teachers can’t say that.

 This isn’t about outsiders.
 It’s about the teachers, librarians, coaches, and staff who already make Manhattan Beach better every day.
 Affordable housing means giving those people a chance to live closer to their jobs, spend more time with their families, and stay part of our community.